EdJoPaTo/project-below/README.md

 project-below [OPTIONS] [COMMAND]...
 ```

-With the `OPTIONS` the subfolders are filtered.
+With the `OPTIONS` the sub-folders are filtered.
 Then in every matching folder the `COMMAND` is executed.
 Check `--help` for the available filters.

-For example lets run `git status` in every subfolder which contains a `package.json` (probably some Node.js project):
+For example lets run `git status` in every sub-folder which contains a `package.json` (probably some Node.js project):

 ```bash
 project-below --file=package.json git status